saisindhu06/ToDoListApp/backend/README.md

 # MERN Based TO DO LIST Application

-This is backend that interacts with the database and acts as server.
+This is backend code part that interacts with the database and acts as server.